PaulGamerBoy101/Cyber-Clicker/README.md

 ## Releases Will Be in Folders in The Repository.
-They Will NOT be listed in Releases.(At the Time of The Creation of This Repositry I Did Not Understand How Releases Worked, I Am Just Too Lazy to Reorganize the Repository & Create Releases.)
+They Will NOT be listed in Releases.

+> (At the Time of The Creation of This Repositry I Did Not Understand How Releases Worked, I Am Just Too Lazy to Reorganize the Repository & Create Releases.
+This Also Makes It So That Users Can Download All Versions at One Or Download A Specific Version)

 # Cyber-Clicker

-The Classic Cookie Clicker Game Has been Changed With a Fun Twist.
+> The Classic Cookie Clicker Game Has been Changed With a Fun Twist.
 Cookies are Now Computer Chips, Golden Cookies are Now Lucky Computer Chips, Sugar lumps are Now Golden Computer Ships.
 All The Buildings Are Now Computer Parts/Accessories.
 Upgrades include Increased Computer Chips Per Second, Increased Computer Chips Per Click, & More.

 ### Version 1: